dginelli/code-removal-patches-analysis/builds-one-crashing-test-case/384713759/details.md

  - **Overview**: The problem is related to a `PersistenceException` that is thrown while the program executes the test cases.

-- **Reason why the patch have been generated**: The first code-removal patch is equal to the human patch, so it's correct that it has been generated.
+- **Reason why the patches have been generated**: The first code-removal patch is equal to the human patch, so it's correct that it has been generated.

 - **Useful information for the developer**: The developer can apply the same fix of the first code-removal patch.